Our sweet Pixie girl has been waiting a long time for a forever home.

 We are so happy Pixie is starting to enjoy her life again.
 She has come so far and we feel she is ready for her next step in life: a forever home.
 She may need time to adjust so maybe a quieter home would be best.
 She would be OK with older kids, as long as they are gentle with her.
 Pixie still allows attention on her terms, so her new family will need to learn to read her signs when she has had enough.
 But who knows?
 Maybe in a loving home, she will be a lot more relaxed.
 She would do great as a single cat, and would also do fine with another laid-back kitty.

 Pixie’s brother was adopted shortly after they came to Good Mews but Pixie has not had the same good fortune.
-Hopefully by making her the featured cat, more people will notice her and will want to give her the loving home she longs for.
+Hopefully someone will notice her soon and will want to give her the loving home she longs for.